Aki Aleong: Acting

+He appeared on the television show, Hazel as Mike Shiga and, in 1968, on the TV show The Virginian saison 6 épisode 7 (Ah Sing vs Wyoming) as Ah Sing.
+He also appeared in an episode during season one of Walker, Texas Ranger, as a member of the Yakuza, in the episode "A shadow in the night".
+He also played the manager of a Japanese restaurant in Season 2, Episode 6 of Curb Your Enthusiasm (2001).

+He played Major Ngo Doc in the 1987 movie Hanoi Hilton.

+Music

-He co-wrote and produced the nonsense doo-wop record Shombalor by Sheriff and the Ravels for Vee-Jay records in 1958.
+Aleong co-wrote and produced the nonsense doo-wop record Shombalor by Sheriff and the Ravels for Vee-Jay records in 1958.

 He has a listing in the Top Pop Singles 1955–2008 by Joel Whitburn, with "Trade Winds, Trade Winds" appearing in November 1961.
 The song peaked at No. 101 in Billboard on the "Bubbling Under the Hot 100" charts, and it remained on the chart for four weeks.
 According to an interview with Aleong on YouTube ("Part 1 of Twyman Creative Insider Interview with Aki Aleong") the song was Number 1 in Los Angeles in 1961.
 While that is not exactly accurate, "Trade Winds, Trade Winds" did reach Number 10 on KDAY and Number 11 on KRLA, two L.A.
 Top 40 stations.

-He is a member of the Media Action Network for Asian Americans (MANAA) and is the executive director for Asians in Media.